abhishekjinxed/Text-to-InstaPy/README.md

 pip3 install -r requirement.txt

-Then you can create a script in test_script.txt and run
+Then you can create a script in script.json and run

 py text_to_video.py